pmsoltani/Signature/README.md

 # Signature
 Hosting icons for email signatures

-This repo currently has 3 icons for phone, email and skype services
+This repo currently has icons for:
+- phone
+- email
+- skype
+- webpage
+- linkedin
+- environment consideration (tree)

+Icons have no background